hudara/gan/README.md

 But, what is a Generative model?

 ## Generative Models
-We will illustrate what is a generative model by the following toy example:
+A generative model can be illustrated by the following toy example:

 Given the following 3 dimensional color space